Remember to cite LawCareers.Net on your application form if you apply to Goodman Derrick LLP.

 Goodman Derrick LLP is an established London law firm with a broad commercial practice, representing both UK and international clients.
 Our emphasis is on providing high-quality yet practical legal advice tailored to our clients' business needs.

-Our practice is focused on corporate, property and litigation work but the firm also has a particularly strong reputation for high profile media work.
-We provide a wide range of services throughout five departments: corporate; property; dispute resolution (including family); private client and employment.
-Within these departments we have specialists in media, IP/IT, construction, competition, hotels, charities and film finance.
+Our practice is focused on corporate, real estate, construction and dispute resolution work.
+We provide a wide range of services throughout five departments: company; real estate; dispute resolution (including family); private client and employment.
+Within these departments we have specialists in media, IP/IT, construction, competition, hotels, charities, collectors cars, recruitment sector and film finance.

 Funding for LPC fees at the institution of your choice and a maintenance grant of £4,000 during the LPC.

 - Private client